President Joe Biden says it was a 'mistake' to say he wanted to put a 'bull's-eye' on Donald Trump

 Biden has acknowledged that his candidacy and agenda will be under attack at the Republican National Convention this week, and aides had felt no need to halt their campaign completely, particularly while Biden comes under scrutiny in Milwaukee.

-Asked whether Biden would adjust his messaging this week in light of the assassination attempt, O’Malley Dillon pointed to his Oval Office address as a “roadmap for the whole country,” which she said was no different than Biden’s broader message from the start of his candidacy.
+Asked whether the president would adjust his messaging this week in light of the assassination attempt, Biden campaign chairwoman Jen O’Malley Dillon pointed to his Oval Office address as a “roadmap for the whole country,” which she said was no different than Biden’s strategy from the start.

-“You’re going to hear the president continue to make his affirmative agenda clear,” she said.
-“Not just in abstract terms, but very specifically on how it continues to help the American people versus this very negative point of view and extreme agenda that the American people have already said that they don’t want.”

 Biden’s renewed campaigning this week comes as Democrats have been at an impasse over whether the incumbent president should continue in the race even as he was defiant that he would stay in.
 Biden has made it clear in no uncertain terms that he remains in the race, and aides have been operating as such.